Anomalous Floquet Insulators: Discussion

-{\bf Discussion.} Our study establishes the AFI as a stable anomalous Floquet phase protected by MBL and opens up several directions for future investigations.
-First, our results strongly suggest that for finite strengths of disorder and interactions, the bulk remains localized for, at least, time scales that are exponentially long time in the system size, even while the edge thermalizes.
+Our study establishes the AFI as a stable anomalous Floquet phase protected by MBL and opens up several directions for future investigations.
+First, our results \addFN{demonstrate that for finite strengths of disorder and interactions, the bulk remains localized up to very long times}, even while the edge thermalizes.
 This gives promise that the AFI may support quantized transport on all practical/experimental time-scales.
-We leave a detailed analytical study of the edge-bulk competition in the thermodynamic limit for a future study.
+We leave a more detailed investigation of the edge-bulk competition in the thermodynamic limit for a future study.

 Second, we found that the chiral AFI's edge hosts {\it protected thermalization}.
-The competition between thermalizing and MBL regions is a subject of ongoing debate~\cite{Roeck17}, and the AFI may provide an interesting platform for systematically investigating this interplay.
+The competition between thermalizing and MBL regions is a subject of ongoing debate~\cite{Roeck2017_1}, and the AFI may provide an interesting platform for systematically investigating this interplay.
 For example, consider an AFI punched with holes of circumference $\sim \ell$, typically separated by a distance $L$.
 The system can then be viewed as an array of thermalizing regions, each comprised of $\sim \ell$ sites, embedded in a localized background.
 Tuning $\ell, L$ allows one to change the volume fraction of thermalizing regions in the system.
 Thus, the {\it geometry} of an AFI sample may be used to control and study thermalization.

-{\bf Acknowledgements.} This work was supported by the Swiss National Science Foundation (DA), the Danish National Research Foundation and the Villum Foundation (FN and MR), and the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (No.~FP7/2007-2013) under REA Grant Agreement No.~631696 and the Israeli Center of Research Excellence (I-CORE) ``Circle of Light'' (NL).
+{\it Acknowledgements ---} This work was supported by the Swiss National Science Foundation (DA), the Danish National Research Foundation and the Villum Foundation (FN and MR), and the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (No.~FP7/2007-2013) under REA Grant Agreement No.~631696 and the Israeli Center of Research Excellence (I-CORE) ``Circle of Light'' (NL).
 NL and EB acknowledge support from the European Research Council (ERC) under the European Union Horizon 2020 Research and Innovation Programme (Grant Agreement No. 639172).
 MR and EB acknowledge support from CRC 183 of the Deutsche Forschungsgemeinschaft.